jgrodziski/keycloak-clojure/doc/docs/concepts.md

 * **Authorization Server**: The system that knows the Resource Owner.
 Here we're talking about Keycloak.
 * **Resource Server**: The Application Programming Interface (API) or service the Client wants to use on behalf of the Resource Owner.
 The backend of your application
 *  **OpenID provider (OP)**: The OpenID provider is an OAuth 2.0 authorization server which offers authentication as a service.
 It ensures the end user is authenticated and provides claims about the end user and the authentication event to the relying party.
 The identity provider provides the relying party information about the end user through identity tokens.
 * **Redirect URI**: The URL the Authorization Server will redirect the Resource Owner back to after granting permission to the Client.
 This is sometimes referred to as the “Callback URL”.
-Once you have some permissions given by Keycloak as an Access Token (see below), Keycloak will redirect towards your frontend, so it's the URL where your frontend sits
+Once you have some permissions given by Keycloak as an Access Token (see below), Keycloak will redirect towards your frontend, so it's the URL where your frontend sits.
 * **Response Type**: The type of information the Client expects to receive.
 The most common Response Type is code, where the Client expects an Authorization Code.
 * **Scope**: These are the granular permissions the Client wants, such as access to data or to perform actions.
 * **Consent**: The Authorization Server takes the Scopes the Client is requesting, and verifies with the Resource Owner whether or not they want to give the Client permission.